 Good to know: Pets are allowed at the hotel where they offer pet bowls and baskets.
 Plus, hotel facilities are wheelchair-friendly.

-Stay with luxury on your one week in Venice in a 5-star hotel, Belmond Hotel Cipriani and be treated a celebrity.
+Stay with luxury on your one week in Venice in a 5-star hotel.
+Stay at Belmond Hotel Cipriani and be treated a celebrity.

 Belmond Hotel Cipriani features an elegant interior design.
 Plus plenty of outdoor areas where you are welcomed to relax and enjoy the view.